FACE THE MUSIC

 Q: Who can participate in Face the Music?

-A: Music students ages 12-18 who want to explore cool and exciting new music while creating and collaborating with some of the biggest names in contemporary music today.
-At least three years of instrumental experience are recommended.
+A: Music students ages 12-18 who want to explore cool and exciting new music while creating and collaborating with performing and composing artists shaping today's contemporary music.
+For a good ensemble fit, prospective students should have at least 3 years of instrumental study, ensemble playing experience, basic sight-reading skills, and comfort with their major and minor scales.
+All players should be at least a NYSSMA level 3, with level 4 and up encouraged.
 String players should have completed Suzuki Book 5.

 Q: How can I join Face the Music?